Affirmative Action

 • Campus escort services;

-• Leaves of absence, increased security and monitoring of certain areas of the campus; and
+• Increased security and monitoring of certain areas of the campus;

 • Other similar measures.